 The Details: The Southern Ocean Drive

-Distinctive private hotel The Australasian 1858 at Goolwa strikes a smart marriage of rugged colonial architecture with luxurious contemporary fixtures and gentle Asian decorative touches.
+Staying there: Distinctive private hotel The Australasian 1858 at Goolwa strikes a smart marriage of rugged colonial architecture with luxurious contemporary fixtures and gentle Asian decorative touches.

 Getting there: Distances are significant – more than 700 kilometres from Kangaroo Island’s western tip to Mount Gambier alone – so smart planning is necessary.